Patrick Space Force Base: Access

 Patrick Space Force Base lies on a barrier island.
 It is primarily accessed from the mainland by the Pineda Causeway (State Road 404) in Satellite Beach, or State Road A1A which runs the entire length of Patrick SFB.

 Water

 The base obtains potable water from the city of Cocoa.
 A single potable water line from Cocoa runs under the Sykes Creek Bridge at Sea Ray Drive.

 Media

 The Missileer was published by the base weekly until 28 September 2012.
 It was discontinued due to defense budget cutbacks due to sequestration.
 A local paper, Florida Today, publishes The Shark Pride weekly as a replacement for the former publication.

+Education

+Dependent children living in the associated housing, which is owned by a private entity and is not on-post, are zoned to Brevard Public Schools schools.
+Pelican Coast is zoned to Holland Elementary School, DeLaura Middle School, and Satellite Beach High School.
+Oceanside and River's Edge are zoned to Roosevelt Elementary School and Cocoa Beach Junior/Senior High School; school bus transportation is provided to those schools.

 Amateur radio restrictions

-The US Code of Federal Regulations specifies that amateur radio operators within 322 kilometers of Patrick must not transmit with more than 50 watts of power on the 70-centimeter band.
+The US Code of Federal Regulations specifies that amateur radio operators within 322 km of Patrick must not transmit with more than 50 watts of power on the 70-centimeter band.